Northcoast Preparatory Academy

 Northcoast Preparatory Academy, formerly known as Northcoast Preparatory and Performing Arts Academy and abbreviated as NPA, is an independent public charter high school located in Arcata, California.
-It is currently the top ranked high school in Humboldt County, California.
+It is currently the second highest ranked high school in Humboldt County, California.

 History

 NPA was founded in 2000 as the high school branch of the Northcoast Charter Network, providing a college preparatory program with an emphasis on the arts and sciences.
 In August, 2004 the International Baccalaureate Organization granted NPA status as an IB World School offering the IB Diploma Programme.

 In 2009, NPA was ranked as the 30th top public high school in the United States by Newsweek Magazine.

 In 2010, NPA was ranked as the 23rd top public high school in the United States by Newsweek Magazine.

 In 2011, NPA was ranked as the 12th top public high school in the United States by The Washington Post.

 In 2018, NPA was ranked as the 28th most Challenging high school in the United States by The Washington Post, and 96% of students passed at least one college-level exam during their high school career.

 In 2016, the NPA middle school was opened on a different campus.
 It is currently being integrated into the IB Middle Years Programme.